florian-ariasu/tank-battle-opengl-simulation/README.md

 For discussions, feature requests, or inquiries, please visit my GitHub profile: [florian-ariasu](https://github.com/florian-ariasu).
 Contributions and feedback are always appreciated!

 ### 📜 Licence
-This project is licensed under the **MIT License** – feel free to use and modify it!
+This project is licensed under the MIT Licence.
+See the [LICENCE](./LICENSE) file for further details.